catseye/NaNoGenLab/naive-cut-up/README.md

 First, we tell it to fetch a few newspaper images that make reference to cheese, and convert them from JPEG-2000 to (easier to work with) PNGs.
-This shells ImageMagick to do the conversation.
+This shells ImageMagick to do the conversion.
 ImageMagick probably wouldn't be required if I had built my install of Pillow with JPEG support; alas, I did not.